 }

-This equation has grouped together all the probabilities that are affected by the non-local part of the problem in the bracketed part.
+This equation has grouped together all the probabilities that are affected by the non-local part of the problem in between the brackets.
 The terms before do not depend on the external part at all.
-We will now further investigate the externally influence (bracketed) part:
+We will now further investigate the externally influenced (bracketed) part:

 {